Application Parameters

 Protocols per Application Type

-Each application type is associated with a protocol and its default port.
-See linked articles for configuration details:
+Each application type uses a specific protocol and default port:

 Visible